 The area is located about 10 minutes walk from the Community Centre.
 To buy in is $15,500 plus closing costs for a 0.45 hectare lot with 1% share of ownership of the total 76-hectare parcel of land.
 This includes a budget for lot marking, a good private road, electricity and internet installation, a waterline along the road, construction of a community hub/tool-shed, and other property expenses for the first 5 years.
 You will get your name on the title, a map with your lot, and you will also have to pay for minor occasional property maintenance expenses such as yearly municipal property taxes (about $25 for the whole property), and marking the property boundaries every few years.
 There is an owners’ contract to prevent future problems.

 At your personal plot you can build your own house and start your own homestead while still connecting with the community of Terra Frutis, and benefiting from our experience growing fruit trees.
 You can even have us manage agricultural workers for you or get your house built.
 For a small fee you can have access to the Terra Frutis facilities (community center with hot tub, large kitchen, fridge, freezer, washing machine, clothes dryer).
 If you wish to stay in our accommodation while your house is being built you can either rent or do a work exchange with us.

 The availability of facilities and their price is at our discretion.
 Facilities will not be available during festivals.
 The ability to rent facilities is also at our discretion.

 The elevation of the lots ranges between 860 and 900 meters.
 They have a good climate to grow many fruits such as sapotes, guava, cacao, mangosteen, jackfruit, marang, bananas, ackee, citrus, peanut butter fruit, jaboticaba, papaya, soursop, rollinia, sapodilla, avocado, abiu, apai (Grias ecuadorica, local fatty fruit), iñaco (Gustavia macarenensis, local fatty fruit, tastes like smokey nacho cheese).

-View information and pictures of each lot below
+View information and pictures of each lot in the ecovillage below

 Closing in progress – Lot 1: 0.45 hectares (1.1 acres) – photos